Current Students

 The University Committee

 The University Committee on the CUNY Baccalaureate is the governing body of CUNY BA.
-It advises the academic director of CUNY BA on the administration, coordination, and development of the program.
+It advises the Academic Director of CUNY BA on the administration, coordination, and development of the program.
 The faculty members of the CUNY BA University Committee are responsible for recommending the awarding of degrees to the CUNY Board of Trustees.
 This committee is responsible for approving, auditing, and certifying the academic policies and procedures governing the CUNY BA.
 The Committee also serves as an appeal body for CUNY BA matters, policies, and procedures (students cannot appeal a local home college matter such as a grade to this Committee).
-All appeals to the University Committee must be filed in writing through the office of the academic director.
+All appeals to the University Committee must be filed in writing through the office of the Academic Director.

 The University Committee on the CUNY Baccalaureate is composed of faculty, students, and administrators.
-Students interested in serving on this Committee should contact the program’s academic director.
+Students interested in serving on this Committee should contact the program’s Academic Director.
 The specific membership of the Committee is fourteen (14) members and two (2) alternates as follows: the President of The Graduate School and University Center or his/her designee, the Executive Vice Chancellor for Academic Affairs or his/her designee, a CUNY college president chosen by the Council of Presidents for a one-year term, or his/her designee, six (6) faculty members and two (2) alternates from different colleges and different disciplines chosen by the University Faculty Senate for staggered [two] three-year terms, and five (5) CUNY BA students nominated by the Academic Director and approved by the University Student Senate for one-year terms.
 Each academic year, the University Committee elects a chairperson from among the Committee’s faculty members.

-17 Appeals
+17 Dismissal Appeals

-CUNY BA Appeals Policy
+CUNY BA Dismissal Appeals Policy

-In cases of dismissal (or if a request to resume studies is denied), you have the option to appeal to the CUNY BA Faculty Appeals Committee.
+CUNY BA students are reviewed at the end of each semester to evaluate academic progress, such as GPA, degree progress, and any necessary paperwork, such as a graduation audit, course audit, or approved Area of Concentration form.
+In cases of dismissal (or if an application for readmission is denied), you have the option to appeal to the CUNY BA Faculty Appeals Committee.
 Students will be reviewed with the goal of supporting student success, taking a holistic approach to the whole student.

 Appeals Policy and Process